-5.5.5.6.
-Ref.[1] requires that [CR21]a clear safety policy shall be developed by the operating organization and implemented by all site personnel and relevant operating organization personnel.
-The safety policy should demonstrate the organization's commitment to high safety performance and should be supported by reference to safety standards, the development of targets and provision of the resources necessary to achieve these targets[CR22].

-5.7.
-Ref.[1] requires that this policy shall give plant safety the utmost priority, overriding, if necessary, the demands of production and project schedules.
+- 5.6.
+A clear safety policy should be developed by the operating organization and implemented by all site personnel and relevant operating organization personnel.
+The safety policy should demonstrate the organization's commitment to high safety performance and should be supported by reference to safety standards, the development of targets and provision of the resources necessary to achieve these targets. - 5.7.
+This policy should give plant safety the utmost priority, overriding, if necessary, the demands of production and project schedules.
 It should require a commitment to excellent performance in all plant activities important to safety and should encourage a questioning attitude and a rigorous and prudent approach to all safety related activities.
-The formal statement of safety policy should be documented and submitted or made available to the regulatory body and the public[CR23].-

-5.7.A This policy should be based on maintaining the defence in depth during operation of the plant.
-The independence between the levels of the defence in depth and an adequate reliability of each level should be maintained.

-5.7.B To enhance the reliability of each level of defence in depth, the operational activities should be carefully planned, appropriately authorized and carefully carried out by competent staff and in accordance with properly approved procedures, implementing management system practices to achieve a high level of safety performance.
-In addition, independent safety assessments and verifications should be 26 carried out for different operational activities, as necessary, to ensure their reliable accomplishment.

-5.7.C Conservative decision making should be applied and strong safety culture fostered in all operational activities.
-Influence of human and organizational factors on one, several or all levels of defence in depth should be especially considered, to avoid negative impact on the reliability of these levels and the independence between the levels.

-5.6.5.8.
-To be effective, the safety policy Ref.
-[1] requires the endorsement and active support of senior managers, who shall also be involved in disseminating the policy throughout the organization.
-All personnel in the organization shall understand the policy and be aware of their function in ensuring safety, as required by Ref.[1].[CR24]
+The formal statement of safety policy should be documented and submitted or made available to the regulatory body and the public. - 5.8.
+To be effective, the safety policy requires the endorsement and active support of senior managers, who should also be involved in disseminating the policy throughout the organization.
+All personnel in the organization should understand the policy and be aware of their function in ensuring safety. - 5.9.

-5.7.5.9.
 The operating organization should adopt or develop safety standards that specify expectations for the arrangements that are significant to the implementation of the safety policy in different operational areas such as operation, maintenance, technical support, training and qualification.
-Safety standards and management expectations should be clearly communicated to ensure that they are understood by all those involved in their implementation.
+Safety standards and management expectations should be clearly communicated to ensure that they are understood by all those involved in their implementation. - 5.10.

-5.10.
 The operating organization should ensure that adequate resources are available to implement the safety policy.
 This should include the provision of safe operating plant, the necessary tools and equipment, and a sufficient number of competent staff (supplemented as necessary by consultants or contractors, including plant vendors).
 In particular, sufficient resources should be ensured to carry out activities in a safe manner, avoiding undue physical or mental stress on individuals.

-5.8.5.11.
+5.11.
 The operating organization should demonstrate a commitment to achieving improvements in safety wherever it is reasonably practicable to do so as part of a continuing commitment to the achievement of excellence.
 The organization's improvement strategy for achieving higher safety performance and for more efficient ways to meet existing standards should be based on a well defined programme with clear objectives and targets against which to monitor progress.